 Medicare Advantage Plans

-Medicare is an 80/20 system, with you the beneficiary responsible for the 20%.
+Medicare is an 80/20 system, with the beneficiary responsible for the 20%.
 Majority of beneficiaries purchase more insurance to cover the 20% Medicare does not pay.
 Since most people are on fixed incomes, beneficiaries will contain that potential out-of-pocket cost through a secondary plan.
 Medicare Part C, also Known as Medicare Advantage is one of those options.

 Medicare Advantage (MA) plans are Medicare health plans offered by a private company that assumes the responsibilities of providing all your Part A and Part B Medicare benefits.
 Therefore, you may have your Medicare Coverage through well-known providers like Cigna, UnitedHealthCare (UHC), Allwell or Humana.